Subscribe to the Newsletter

 Cloud Pass

-Crossing the Cloud Pass in Vietnam
+Crossing the Hai Van Pass in Vietnam with an Easy Rider

-The Cloud Pass in Vietnam separates North and South Vietnam.
+The Hai Van Pass in Vietnam separates North and South Vietnam.
 And that’s where I had to go.
 When I asked at the hotel about the best way to get from Hue to Hoi An, the helpful receptionist advised me to use a motorcycle with driver.
 Okay, then just with the motorcycle.
 If I hadn’t met two English girls in Hanoi on a boat tour through Halong Bay, who had done the same trip in the opposite direction and were totally enthusiastic about it, I probably would have decided against it.

 On a motorcycle?
 With 18 kilos of luggage (yes, I travel like a total girl)?
 The way they drive here?
 Never.
 But I couldn’t get the enthusiasm of the two girls out of my head – and I calmed myself down with the thought that they had survived the trip unharmed after all.

-Cloud pass Vietnam road bend hairpin mountain curve
+Hai Van pass Vietnam road bend hairpin mountain curve

 Rent a motorcycle with driver in Vietnam: Safety & Organization

 My concerns about safety proved unfounded.
-My driver Duc conscientiously lashed my luggage to the luggage rack, wrapped in sturdy plastic to protect it from dust, and drove over the Cloud Pass with Central European prudence.
+My driver Duc conscientiously lashed my luggage to the luggage rack, wrapped in sturdy plastic to protect it from dust, and drove over the Hai Van Pass with European prudence.
 Well, the helmet I brought with me only had a chin strap, and no one knows protective clothing in Vietnam either.
 As a motorcyclist, you’re on the road differently at home.
 No matter, at 36 degrees you are anyway glad about every piece less on the body.
 As Duc told me afterwards, we Germans are probably the most shy about a ride with him or with the motorcycle in general: safety and such.
 Therefore, I would like to put here especially to your heart: If you are ever in Vietnam before the choice… Just do it!

 Are you curious how Washington, DC is in real life?
 In the ➜ Vietnam Blog you will find many more travel reports and general tips for a Vietnam trip!

-Cloud Pass Vietnam: Adventurous switchbacks and breathtaking views
+Hai Van Pass Vietnam: Adventurous switchbacks and breathtaking views

 I had only booked the ride.
 Thought.
 But I have to admit, I hadn’t asked Duc again beforehand where we were actually going along and how the day was shaping up – communication in English was even worse than with the receptionist, with whom I also only understood the most important key data, so I just let it go.
 I would already arrive in Hoi An.